Becoming a Better Driver

 • Know the facts: many substances are dangerous when driving- alcohol, marijuana, and other drugs slow coordination, judgment, and reaction times.

-Taking a Road Trip
+Embarking on a Safe Road Trip

 Pledge to Share the Road